-The worldwide food revolution that has happened over the last decade is responsible for turning almost every traveller into an amateur “foodie” and thus the growing popularity of “food-tours” and food events wherever one travels.
+The worldwide food revolution that has happened over the last decade is responsible for turning almost every traveller into an amateur foodie.
+As a result, there is a growing demand for food-tours and food events wherever one travels.

 Food has become a matter of national pride and identity with many attractions centred around eating and drinking that showcase local products.
 These events are often used by tourism boards to provide visitors with a taste and an experience that is both adventurous and memorable.

-Switzerland has long been producing world-class cuisine with local ingredients used in the restaurant and home kitchens across the globe.
+Switzerland has long been producing world-class cuisine with local ingredients.
 The pride that the locals have in their products is evident from the fact that Switzerland also consumes a tremendous amount of what they produce.

-While there is a lot more that Switzerland has to offer, my short time there led me to appreciate and eat (and drink) in abundance these following, which you too should experience when in the country;
+While there is a lot more to experience, my short time in Switzerland led me to appreciate, eat and drink in abundance some of its must-have culinary offerings;

-Gruyère Cheese – A visit to the cheese factory might prove to be more educational than activity based, but visiting the charming village with fantastic views, a castle, cobbled roads, and pretty buildings is a must.
+A visit to the Gruyere cheese factory is a lot more educational than activity-based.
+But visiting the charming village with fantastic views, a castle, cobbled roads, and pretty buildings is a must.

 Gruyère cheese, on top of all the charm of the region, is simply delicious.
-Perfect to nibble on, pairs wonderfully with Swiss wine, can be added to a salad, or to layer up your sandwich, the cheese from this famous region is exceptionally versatile and available in three “ages” of 4, 8, and 10 months; the latter being a favourite with my family because of its high saltiness.
+Perfect for nibbling, it pairs wonderfully with Swiss wine, and can be added to a salad, or to layer up your sandwich.
+The cheese from this famous region is exceptionally versatile and available in three “ages” of 4, 8, and 10 months; the latter being a favourite with my family because of its high saltiness.

-Rösti is hugely filling and provides you with a warm and wholesome meal that should be enjoyed slowly on a lazy evening by the lake or as was in my case, surrounded by the thundering sound of waterfalls in Lauterbrunnen.
+Rösti is hugely filling and provides you with a warm and wholesome meal.
+It is best enjoyed slowly on a lazy evening by the lake, or as was in my case, surrounded by the thundering sound of waterfalls in Lauterbrunnen.

-Fondue – Or as I like to call it, FUNdue.
-You can go the chocolate way, but when in Switzerland, a Cheese Fondue is a must.
+The most popular food in Switzerland, I like to call it FUNdue.
+You can go the chocolate fondue way, but when in Switzerland, you have got try cheese fondue.

-Most restaurants have a minimum two-person requirement when ordering Fondue and once again you can easily find a vegetarian or a non-vegetarian option of the same – the latter has a lot more possibilities though.
+Most restaurants have a minimum two-person requirement when ordering Fondue.
+Once again, you can easily find a vegetarian or a non-vegetarian option of the same – the latter has a lot more dipping possibilities.